BrettHallen/ZX_Spectrum_Clone_Projects/LUT216/README.md

 - Note 2: The KT-13 (flat plastic) package has pin order B-C-E, if you are using a Western equivalent (i.e. BC337, BC547 or 2N3904) be sure to check the pin order!
 However the Soviet parts seem to be easily available on ebay so I'd just source them.
 - Note 3: I suspect this should be R56
 - Note 4: I guessed at the Soviet inductor (choke) part ID - these should be available on ebay: try searching for "200uh soviet choke"
-- Note 5: Unspecified on schematic, match the capacitor value to your particular particular crystal (i.e. 22pF, 220)
+- Note 5: Unspecified on schematic, I assume you match the capacitor value to your particular particular crystal (i.e. 22pF, 220)
 - Note 6: Unspecified on schematic, used in reset circuit so assuming 1µF electrolytic
 - Note 7: You could use standard 100nF (104) instead of 68nF for these decoupling capacitors
 - Note 8: This is for the keyboard connector, I think Harting 09170169622 or similar